shekharami/notes/readme.md

 Signup and start ceating your notes.

---Password reset functionality will not be implemented.
+--Password reset functionality will not be